NinVoido/spotify-vpn/doc/man-sections/client-options.rst

 Client Options
 --------------
-The client options are used when connecting to an OpenVPN server configured to use ``--server``, ``--server-bridge``, or ``--mode server`` in its configuration.
+The client options are used when connecting to an spotify server configured to use ``--server``, ``--server-bridge``, or ``--mode server`` in its configuration.